-Field camps. - In 2010, we operated two camps on Bylot Island: the main field station, located at 6 km from the coast in the largest glacial valley on the island ("Qarlikturvik Valley", 73° 08' N, 80° 00' W), was occupied from 17 May to 20 August.
-A secondary camp, located in a narrow valley 30 km south of the Base-camp and 5 km from the coast ("Camp-2 area", 72° 53' N, 79° 54' W) was occupied from 26 May to 19 July (Fig. 1).
-Finally, eighteen fly camps were also established for 4-7 days at various times throughout the island, west of Pointe Dufour.
+Field camps. - In 2011, we operated two camps on Bylot Island: the main field station, located at 6 km from the coast in the largest glacial valley on the island ("Qarlikturvik Valley", 73° 08' N, 80° 00' W), was occupied from 13 May to 21 August.
+A secondary camp, located in a narrow valley 30 km south of the Base-camp and 5 km from the coast ("Camp-2 area", 72° 53' N, 79° 54' W) was occupied from 24 May to 19 July (Fig. 1).
+Finally, sixteen fly camps were also established for 5-13 days at various times throughout the island, west of Pointe Dufour.
+We also have to report the total loss of our radio repeater station due to a malfunction of the system, which complicated communication among field teams throughout the summer.

-Field parties. - The total number of people in both camps ranged from 3 to 19 depending on the period.
-Members of our field party included project leaders Gilles Gauthier, Joël Bêty, and Josée lefebvre and several graduate students whose thesis projects addressed many of the objectives mentioned above: Guillaume Souchay (PhD student, objectives 1 and 2), Madeleine Doiron (PhD student, objective 3), Frédéric Bilodeau (PhD, objective 5), Jean-François Therrien (PhD, objective 6), Sandra Lai (PhD, objective 8) and Élisabeth Tremblay (MSc, objectives 7).
-Several other students assisted them in the field, including: Meggie Desnoyers, Arnaud Tarroux, Camille Morin, Vincent Lamarre, Hugo Mailhot Couture, Julien Rosa-Francoeur, Francis Taillefer, Christine Chicoine and Aude Lalis.
-Other people in the field included Gérald Picard, a technician in charge of the banding operation (objective 3); Marie-Christine Cadieux, a research professional in charge of plant sampling (objective 9); and Denis Sarrazin, a research professional responsible of the maintenance of the weather stations (objective 10); and Josée Lefebvre, a biologist from the Canadian Wildlife Service (Quebec region).
-Finally, we hired 2 persons from Pond Inlet to work with us: Bernard Maktar (marking goslings in nests: 3-14 July and goose banding: 5-14 August) and Phillip Awa (goose banding: 5-14 August).
+Field parties. - The total number of people in both camps ranged from 2 to 17 depending on the period.
+Members of our field party included project leaders Gilles Gauthier, Joël Bêty, and Dominique Berteaux and several graduate students whose thesis projects addressed many of the objectives mentioned above: Guillaume Souchay (PhD student, objectives 1, 2 and 3), Frédéric Bilodeau (PhD, objective 4) and Sandra Lai (PhD, objectives 6 and 7).
+Several other students assisted them in the field, including: Arnaud Tarroux, Catherine Baltazar, Patrick Morissette, Patrick Bouchard, Jean-François Guay, Pierre-Yves L'Hérault, Nicolas Trudel, Eeva Soininen, Marie-Ève DeLadurantaye.
+Other people in the field included Marie-Christine Cadieux, a research professional in charge of goose banding and plant sampling (objectives 3 and 8); Denis Sarrazin, a research professional responsible of the maintenance of the weather stations (objective 9); Christian Marcotte, a wildlife technician from the Canadian Wildlife Service (Quebec region) and Tim Moser, a biologist from the US Fish and Wildlife Service (Minnesota state).
+Finally, we hired 3 persons from Pond Inlet to work with us: Philip Awa (marking goslings in nests: 4-14 July) Samuel Arreak (goose banding: 6-15 August) and Trevor Arreak (goose banding: 11-15 August).

-Other people used our camp during the summer.
-They were the field party of Esther Lévesque (UQTR) and Daniel Fortier (Université de Montréal), which included Naïm Perrault (MSc student), Étienne Godin (PhD student) and Alexandre Guertin-Pasquier (MSc student), who studied plant ecology, the permafrost and the geomorphology of the island; Jean-François Lamarre (MSc student), Émilie Chalifour (MSc student) and Philip Bertrand who studied shorebirds and insects under the supervision of Joël Bêty; and the field party of Isabelle Laurion (Institut National de la Recherche Scientifique), which included Catherine Girard, Karita Negandhi and Lennie Boutet, who studied the carbon cycle in ponds.
+Several other people also used our camps during the summer.
+They were Jean-François Lamarre (MSc student), Émilie Chalifour (MSc student), Josée-Anne Otis, Laurence Paquette and Catherine Doucet who studied shorebirds and insects under the supervision of Joël Bêty; the field party of Daniel Fortier (Université de Montréal), which included Stéphanie Coulombe (MSc student) and Michel Paquette (MSc student), who studied the permafrost and the geomorphology of the island; and the field party of Isabelle Laurion (Institut National de la Recherche Scientifique), which included Catherine Girard, Karita Negandhi, Paschale Noël Bégin and Gabrièle Deslongchamps, who studied the carbon cycle in ponds.
 Finally, several other persons visited our camp during the summer.
-Andy McMullen (Bearwise), Daniel Innuarak and Terry Milton (both from Pond Inlet) finished the work on the new camp infrastructure; Gesoni Killiktee (Sirmilik JPMC chairman), Jayko Alooloo (HTO chairman), James Atagootak (HTO board member) and Brian (HTO manager) visited the main field station; Carey Elverum (chief warden of Sirmilik National Park) and Andrew Maher (park warden) inspected both camps; finally, Claus Vogel, a freelance travel photojournalist working for the First Air in-flight magazine Above & Beyond visited our field station in the Qarlikturvik Valley.
+Gesoni Killiktee (Sirmilik JPMC chairman), Moses Koonark (acting mayor) visited the field station; Carey Elverum (manager of Sirmilik National Park) and Diane Volker (park warden) inspected both camps; Shelley Elverum (instructor at the Pond Inlet Arctic College) and Matthew Blackman (Parks Canada, Iqaluit) joined our banding team for one day; finally, Eric Solomon (Vancouver Aquarium), and Anne Pélouas (freelance journalist) and Bertrand Lemeunier (photograph), reporting on Canadian Arctic parks and their wildlife, also visited the field station.